-Praised for its visual splendour and strong performances from Ed Harris and Mary Elizabeth Mastrantonio, if not always for its plot, The Abyss was not quite the blockbuster it needed to be.
+Praised for its visual splendour and strong performances from Ed Harris and Mary Elizabeth Mastrantonio, if not always for its plot and ending, The Abyss was not quite the blockbuster it needed to be.

 But the ground-breaking, Oscar-winning special effects (particularly the exploratory water node) set the stage for the explosion in CGI effects, beginning with Cameron’s own molten-metal T-1000 in Terminator 2: Judgment Day (1991).

 To turn The Abyss into an experience like no other, Cameron took an abandoned nuclear reactor containment building in South Carolina, filled it with 7.5 million gallons of water and had his cast and some of the crew trained to dive.
 Then he tossed the lot of them into the drink at depths of up to 55-feet.